 Pantry at the Women's Center

-Established in 2010 by the Women’s Center Advisory Board, The Women's Center Pantry will provide 1-3 days of food staples such as pasta, sauces, canned fruits and vegetables, rice, tuna, cereal etc., available free of charge to students, faculty and staff in need.
-While female identifying campus community members are the focus of the initiative, the pantry is available to anyone in our campus community in need.
+Established in 2010 by the Women’s Center Advisory Board, the Women's Center Pantry will provide one to three days of food staples such as pasta, sauces, canned fruits and vegetables, rice, tuna, cereal, etc., available free of charge to students, faculty and staff in need.
+While female-identifying campus community members are the focus of the initiative, the pantry is available to anyone in our campus community in need.
 Pantry visitors should bring their Kent State ID Card.

-This initiative is not intended to duplicate county support systems already in place, but to fill in the gaps for those in transition of crisis.
-If an individual needs additional or ongoing support we will help connect them make the connections to local resources.
+This initiative is not intended to duplicate county support systems already in place, but to fill in the gaps for those in transition or crisis.
+If an individual needs additional or ongoing support we will help them make the connections to local resources.

 Please contact Cassandra Pegg-Kirby, firstname.lastname@example.org or 330-672-9230 with inquiries or to make arrangement for donation.